pipi0425/trpg-bot/README.md

 TRPG bot (COC) with Python

 Private bot source code.
 If you happen to see this and want to use it yourself, use at your own risk.

+## requirements
+python-dotenv: pip install python-dotenv